BibleNotify/BibleNotifyDesktop/README.md

 3. Change into the ``src`` directory by running ``cd src/``
 4. Run Bible Notify with ``python main.py``

-## Discord chat
+## Element chat

 Need help?
 Want to help out?
-[Join our Discord](https://discord.gg/KeF95paSep) to chat with the developers.
+[Join our Element chat](https://matrix.to/#/#bible-notify:matrix.org) to chat with the developers or get support.

 ## Contributing